-- (a) satisfied the Admission Regulations for admission to the University; and - (b) either: - i. qualified for a New Zealand teacher education degree; or - ii. qualified for a recognised three year diploma in early childhood, primary, or secondary teaching in New Zealand: or - iii. have been admitted with Academic Equivalent Standing; and - (c) a full practising certificate from the Education Council of Aotearoa New Zealand; and - (d) normally acquired at least two years relevant experience as a teacher or educator in a recognised educational, workplace or community setting; or - (e) been approved as a student for the Postgraduate Certificate in Specialist Teaching by the Dean of Education and Health Sciences, based on relevance and standard of previous studies and professional work.
+- (a) satisfied the Admission Regulations for admission to the University; and - (b) either: - i. qualified for a New Zealand teacher education degree; or - ii. qualified for a recognised three year diploma in early childhood, primary, or secondary teaching in New Zealand: or - iii. have been admitted with Academic Equivalent Standing; and - (c) a full practising certificate from the Teaching Council of Aotearoa New Zealand (not a requirement for students enrolled in the Early Intervention endorsement); and - (d) normally acquired at least two years relevant experience as a teacher or educator in a recognised educational, workplace or community setting; or - (e) been approved as a student for the Postgraduate Certificate in Specialist Teaching by the Dean of Education and Health Sciences, based on relevance and standard of previous studies and professional work.